Dialpad LogoDialpad Logo Icon

 Quality assurance is essential in running a successful call center.
 Next, let's look at different QA methods and how to solidify your call center as a key asset for your business.

-What’s the difference between call center quality management and quality assurance?
+What’s the difference between quality assurance, quality control, and quality management?

-Quality management, on the other hand, involves QA and also other things like performance analysis, process improvement, customer feedback analysis, and ongoing agent training to continually improve service delivery and efficiency.
+Finally, quality management tends to encompass both QA and QC, along with performance analysis, process improvement, customer feedback analysis, and continuous agent training to ensure long-term service excellence and operational efficiency.

 Creating a call center quality assurance framework